Short Knuckleduster: Operational history

 First launched the previous day, the first flight of the prosaically named R.24/31 (serial K3574) took place on 30 November 1933, piloted by Shorts' Chief Test Pilot John Lankester Parker and crewed by George Cotton and W. Howard Bell.
 Parker noted that the fins were flexing so he landed immediately.
 After the fins had stiffening added, the aircraft flew again successfully on 15 December.
 Other problems found during testing were that the boat could not be trimmed straight and level: the fin area was increased by 18% and the tail was re-designed, including fitting a cupola over the tail gun position.

 On 12 June 1934, at the conclusion of test flying, the Knuckleduster was flown to Felixstowe for official trials with the Marine Aircraft Experimental Establishment (MAEE).
 The aircraft was judged not to meet the specification, particularly regarding top speed and range, even though these were not a priority in the specification.
 In October 1934 the boat was returned to Rochester for repair following an accident - a collision with another flying-boat.
-It was repaired and several modification incorporated before it returned to Felixstowe in March 1935.
+It was repaired and several modifications incorporated before it returned to Felixstowe in March 1935.

 In April the Knuckleduster joined 209 Squadron at RAF Mount Batten, Plymouth for service trials alongside the Stranraer and London.
 This included an appearance at the Royal Air Force display at Hendon.
 It was returned to the MAEE in October 1935.
 Despite suffering engine problems, it continued to carry out trial flights until September 1938, when it was retired from flying duties and assigned to No. 2 School of Technical Training at RAF Cosford for instructional purposes.

 Although it was not ordered into production - mainly hindered by the unreliable engines - a new Air Ministry Specification R.2/33 was released before it flew, which would lead to the Short Sunderland.
 The Sunderland was another large monoplane flying-boat that had benefited from the work on the R.24/31.